-It’s a song they “haven’t played in six months” says guitarist Nick Kivlen.
-He channels all of the tension and anxiety of the day into playing ‘Space Exploration Disaster’ with passionate verve.
-Julia Cumming stands between Kivlen and drummer Jacob Faber, bent over her bass guitar as she head bangs furiously and the music gets faster and faster, accelerating wildly.
+They’ll reprise a song they “haven’t played in six months”, guitarist Nick Kivlen says, which is a tad confusing given that two-thirds of the band has improvised a version of it half an hour earlier.
+He channels all of the tension and anxiety of the day into playing ‘Somebody Call a Doctor’ with passionate verve.
+Julia Cumming launches herself into the front row, then returns to the stage and takes up a position between Kivlen and drummer Jacob Faber, bent over her bass guitar as she head bangs furiously and the music gets faster and faster, accelerating wildly.
 It’s a wonderful moment, full of youthful exuberance and defiance.
 Kivlen’s right to say it’s been the best and the worst of shows.
 Best because it’s the biggest headlining gig in their history and it’s been joyful and fun.
 Worst because Kivlen’s technical set up chose to implode on this of all nights.

 As early as the third song, ‘Twentytwo’, Cumming is apologising for the gremlins: “Let’s give it up for the technical difficulties”.
 But Cumming’s singing on the track is amazingly good and Sunflower Bean fans are supportive and loving — a few screw-ups from the analogue guitar gizmos aren’t going to stand in their way of a night of bouncing, singing and appreciation.
 This is a high-energy gig from the start, as the three Beans run on to the stage and launch into an incendiary ‘Burn It’, the opener from new album ‘Twentytwo In Blue’.